Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

        \ /
         G
 ~~~
 In this example, contrary to before, we assume no other protection against routing loops than the proposed extension.
-So poisoned reverse is not implemented, just to show that the extension is sufficient to avoid routing loops.
+So split horizon is not implemented, just to show that the extension is sufficient to avoid routing loops.

 When the link between F and G fails, F sends an infinity value to D. D ignores updates reporting G as up from C,B and E and propagates the infinity value to B,C and E. E knows that G is its direct neighbor and upon receiving the infinity value, it checks if G is reachable.
 Since it is, it advertises a route to G via itself with the direct knowledge bit set.
 Meanwhile B and C have sent the infinity value to A.
 D receives the advertisment with the DKB set, ignores the infinity values from F, B and C and propagates this new route to them.
 B and C ignore the infinity value from A and propagate the new routing information with the DKB to A.